Shutelu/L2WebProject/README.md

 Web programmation Project UPEC L2S4

 **Description :**</br>
-This is one of my university project at UPEC (Université Paris-Est Créteil) in 2021-2022.
+This is one of my university projects at UPEC (Université Paris-Est Créteil) in 2021-2022.
 The goal of this project is to create a website that would allow teachers to mark students present or absent, there will be administrators and managers.<br>
 This project is done by using the framework LARAVEL, it contains PHP/HTML/CSS codes and files.
 It uses PHP version 8.1.0 and LARAVEL version 9.5.1 or higher.

 You will need composer https://getcomposer.org/ to open this project.<br>